aabalke/guac/readme.md

 2. Backdrop Color
 3. Original DMG Gameboy Palette
 4. Menu Game Density
+5. Experimental Performance Improvements (HLE Bios, Multithreading etc)

 # Testing

 Check the ./emu folder for individual consoles.
 These consoles will have "testing.md" files showing currently passing tests and tested games.

+# Contributing

+Please contribute!
+At this time I am mostly interested in getting game errors fleshed out.
+Cycle accuracy, and serial communication are not a priority at this time.
+At this time, AI contributions will be rejected.

 # Developers